World Browser War III and the Rise of Agentic AI Slop

 Agentic | adjective | uh-JEN-tik = Able to accomplish results with autonomy, used especially in reference to artificial intelligence.
 (M-W)

-Journalist Patrick Boyle explains how “AI Slop” is destroying the Internet with its AI chatbots “scraping content without compensation…”:
+Journalist Patrick Boyle explains not only how “AI Slop” is destroying the Internet but also how AI chatbots are “scraping content without compensation…”:

 No visitors, no ad impressions, no money.
 No bueno.
 Kevin Powell muses that Google might have just killed websites.
-He discusses Matthias Ott’s article Ad Infinitum which is a super informative read.
-If
+He discusses Matthias Ott’s article ‘Ad Infinitum which is a super informative read.

 BROWSER WARS RECAP